 How to make your strategy stick with a strategic story

 Research has shown that most employees don’t understand their organisation’s strategy.
-You can reconnect employees with your company strategy by converting the strategy into a strategy story and gaining the skills to tell that story in an understandable, memorable way.
+You can reconnect employees with your strategy by converting it into a strategy story and gaining the skills to tell that story in an clear, memorable way.

 The role of stories in data storytelling

 There is a chasm between finding an insight in data and influencing a decision-maker to act on it.
 You can bridge that gap with storytelling.
 Stories connect data and establish meaning.
 They bring data to life.